KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 Layers are optional components that augment the Vulkan development environment.
-They can intercept, evaluate, and modify existing Vulkan functions on their way from the application down to the implementations and back up.
+They can intercept, evaluate, and modify existing Vulkan functions on their way from the application down to the drivers and back up.
 Layers are implemented as libraries that can be enabled in different ways and are loaded during CreateInstance.
 Each layer can choose to hook, or intercept, Vulkan functions which in turn can be ignored, inspected, or augmented.
-Any function a layer does not hook is simply skipped for that layer and the control flow will simply continue on to the next supporting layer or implementation.
+Any function a layer does not hook is simply skipped for that layer and the control flow will simply continue on to the next supporting layer or driver.
 Because of this, a layer can choose whether to intercept all known Vulkan functions or only a subset it is interested in.